TheRoddyWMS/Roddy/CHANGELIST.md

 * Version update to 3.4.0

+  - Improved validation of configuration values.

-  - ForbitSubmissionToRunning turned on by default
+  - ForbidSubmissionToRunning was reenabled and turned on by default.

-  - ExitReasons class for usage within Roddy and plugins
+  - Created ExitReasons class for usage within Roddy and plugins.
+The class stores different exit codes and messages.

-  - Bugfixes local job execution and cluster job submission
+  - Bugfixes for local job execution and cluster job submission

-  - Updated to BatchEuphoria 0.0.6
+  - Updated to BatchEuphoria 0.0.6.

-  - Follow symbolic links when listing files in directories, e.g. collecting dataset names
+  - Follow symbolic links when listing files in directories, e.g. collecting dataset names.

+  - Added a base class for Spock tests: RoddyTestSpec.

+  - Updated copyright notices.

-  - Improved test coverage
+  - Improved test coverage.

 * Version update to 3.3.3